Overview

 The structure depends on prior qualification:

 - You will, during the first year, take a set of research training courses.
-After about 10 months (or 20 in part-time study) produce a 12,000-15,000 word research proposal.
+After about 10 months (or 20 in part-time study) you will produce a 12,000-15,000 word research proposal.
 This proposal is examined in an oral viva.

 - After fieldwork, you will return to the University and start writing your dissertation and editing your audio-visual material under the guidance of your supervisors.